vladistan/blog_v-lad_org/src/pages/codebreaker2018_task1/index.md

 3. Most of the TDD material out there usually talks about projects written in languages like Java / Python / Ruby / Javascript.
 The James Grenning's [Test Driven Development for Embedded C](https://amzn.to/2RFiBV7) describes a lot of techniques we have used to solve this task

-4. The best way to learn TDD is to practice it.
+4. The best way to learn TDD is to by practicing.
 And the best way to practice it is with the group of people.
-Checkout these meetups are in your neighborhood:
+Checkout these meetups if in your neighborhood:

    * [New York](http://bit.ly/2Rm5RDj)
    * [Baltimore](http://bit.ly/2VNQh1L)